oasis-open/odata-rapid/docs/rsdl/rapid-pro-rsdl-abnf.md

 ## Overview

-This grammar uses ABNF as defined by [RFC5234](https://tools.ietf.org/html/rfc5234).
+This grammar uses ABNF as defined by [RFC5234](https://tools.ietf.org/html/rfc5234), with the addition for case-sensitive strigs defined by [RFC7405](https://tools.ietf.org/html/rfc7405)

-Note: to increase readability of the grammer

-- whitespace is not reflected
+Note: to increase readability of the grammer, whitespace is not reflected
-- double-quoted literals are case-_sensitive_

 ## Syntax rules